antinucleus/convert-svg-to-gcode/Readme.md

 4. Copy the SVG file you want to convert to `convert-svg-to-gcode/src/public` directory.
 If the file is not there, program will not work.

-5. There is `config.json` file at /src directory of the project.
+5. There is `gcode.config.json` file at **root** directory of the project.
 You can change the values for your needs.
 Config file fields listed below:

 | Field            | Default Value | Type     | Options    | Required                  |
 | ---------------- | ------------- | -------- | ---------- | ------------------------- |